Visualize a New Future

 An Ophthalmic Assistant is an allied health professional who functions as a member of the health care team in an Ophthalmology, Optometry, Optcian or Optical office setting.
 No previous experience is required to enter this program, but a professional and compassionate personality is necessary, and you should have a desire to assist patients with eyesight problems ranging from vision checks to surgical emergencies.

-If you have a high school diploma/GED, a proficiency in English (reading, writing, and speaking skills), are at least eighteen (18) years of age, have a clean criminal record, and have an American Heart Association approved card then contact our program coordinator to get started.
-You should also download the program application located on this page and submit it to the Austin Community College Continuing Education registration office.
-Discover a career that will bring out the best in you!
+If you have a high school diploma/GED, a proficiency in English (reading, writing, and speaking skills), are at least eighteen (18) years of age, have a clean criminal record, and have an American Heart Association approved card then download and complete the program application and submit it to the program coordinator.

 Follow this tutorial to select courses, build your schedule, and register for CE courses.